Indian Valley Summer Camp 2017

 About Indian Valley Summer Camp

 Indian Valley Summer Camp (IVSC) is a fun and educational outdoor summer camp designed to invest in the next generation and promote land stewardship and community investment.
-Serving youth ages 8-15, IVSC is offered at a free or reduced scale to Trinity County youth, providing many with unique opportunities that would otherwise not be available to them.
+Serving youth ages 8-15, IVSC is offered at for free to Trinity County youth, providing many with unique opportunities that would otherwise not be available to them.

 In today’s hyper-digital world it is more important than ever to re-connect and re-ground our children by offering fun and educational experiences that connect them to nature and teach them it’s essential value.
 Our IVSC program is designed to provide this experience while developing life-long skills and planting the seeds for future career development.
 Campers experience the outdoors through a variety of educational activities that teach them about forestry, wildlife, and much more.
 Camp also offers a suite of empowering activities such as horseback riding, ropes courses, rafting, and backpacking.
 The IVSC program includes a robust group of volunteer speakers from natural resource professions, local schools, and cultural programs that teach and engage youth in camp activities exposing them to careers, offering mentorship and role modeling, and educating them about the vital role of land stewardship.